 In World War II, the island of Malta, strategically located and vital to supply lines in the Mediterranean Sea, is fiercely attacked by the Germans and the Italians, but staunchly defended by the British.

 In the fall of 1939, the German heavy cruiser (referred to as a pocket battleship) Graf Spee seems to have command of the Atlantic.
-In the first three months of World War II, she was responsible for sinking 9 ships.
+In the first three months of World War II, she was responsible for sinking nine ships.
 The British sent three cruisers commanded by Commodore Henry Harwood to confront her.
 The battle took place on December 13, 1939 and the British came out on top.
 The Graf Spee headed for the neutral harbor of Montevideo, Uruguay.
-They were given only a short time to effect repairs and the British did their best to make them believe a British fleet of 6 or 8 ships awaited them.
-Rather than chance the loss of his men, the German captain ordered the Graf Spee scuttled.Written by
+They were given only a short time to effect repairs and the British did their best to make them believe a British fleet of six or eight ships awaited them.
+Rather than chance the loss of his men, the German Captain ordered the Graf Spee scuttled.Written by

 Was this review helpful to you?